Louis Ewbank: Judicial service and later life

 In 1914, Ewbank was elected judge of the Marion County Circuit Court, a position he held until 1920.

 In 1920, Governor James P. Goodrich appointed Ewbank to the Indiana Supreme Court after the death of Justice Lawson Harvey.
 Ewbank became the most prolific writer of opinions during his time on the court, authoring more than three hundred of them.
 Ewbank's time on the bench saw the court deal with several cases regarding new Prohibition laws, including people being arrested for possession of alcohol after having their homes searched illegally, without a warrant.
 The court also tackled a case regarding eugenics, upholding a lower court's ruling that a law allowing for the compulsory sterilization of certain convicted felons was unconstitutional.
 Ewbank was later re-elected to the court, serving on the bench until 1927, when he chose to retire from the court.
 He was succeeded by Justice Clarence R. Martin.

 After leaving the court, Ewbank continued to practice law at the firm of Whitcomb, Ewbank & Dowden.
 In 1940, Ewbank began a private practice in partnership with his brother, Richard L. Ewbank.
 Ewbank retired from law in 1951 due to his failing health.
 Following the election of Warren G. Harding to the presidency, Ewbank was floated as a possible nominee to the U.S. Supreme Court, but was ultimately not selected.

 Ewbank wrote and published many works about Indiana law, including Manual of Indiana Appellate Practice, Indiana Trial Practice, and Indiana Criminal Law (known to many Hoosier lawyers as "the prosecutor's Bible").
-He also co-authored Modern Business Corporations and was an editor for Indiana Cumulative Digest from 1910-1914.
+He also co-authored Modern Business Corporations and was an editor for Indiana Cumulative Digest from 1910 to 1914.
 Ewbank also wrote several books about Indiana history and his family's genealogy.

 Personal life and death

 In 1893, Ewbank married Mary Effie Shoemaker, who died in 1900.

 Many of Ewbank's descendants became lawyers.
-Ewbank was the great uncle of Thomas P. Ewbank, a lawyer and patron of the IU Robert H. McKinney School of Law, who is a member of the Indiana University Presidents Circle.
+Ewbank was the great-uncle of Thomas P. Ewbank, a lawyer and patron of the IU Robert H. McKinney School of Law, who is a member of the Indiana University Presidents Circle.
 Louis Ewbank is also related to Wilbur "Weeb" Ewbank, a prominent football coach who led the Baltimore Colts to two Super Bowl victories.

 Ewbank died in Guilford in 1953.